apparebit/prettypretty/docs/src/deepdive/progressbar.md

 $ python -m venv .venv
 $ source .venv/bin/activate
 $ python -m pip install prettypretty
-Downloading prettypretty-0.11.0-py3-none-any.whl (64 kB)
+Downloading prettypretty-0.11.0-cp311-abi3-macosx_10_12_x86_64.whl (420 kB)
 Installing collected packages: prettypretty Successfully installed prettypretty-0.11.0
 $ python -m prettypretty.progress
 ```

 Please note that prettypretty requires Python 3.11 or later.
-Furthermore,
+Pre-built binary
+wheels are available for Linux, macOS, and Windows.
+Building prettypretty from
-building prettypretty from source requires a number of tools in addition to the
+source requires a number of tools in addition to the Rust compiler and Python
-Rust compiler and Python interpreter.
+interpreter.
 The [runner
 script](https://github.com/apparebit/prettypretty/blob/main/rr.sh) in the
 repository root has an `install` option to automatically install them on a
 system.